marigold-dev/training-nft-1/README.md

 });
 ```

-Now, add `pictureUrl` and `setFile` declaration to display the token image after pinning it to IPFS, and to get the upload file on the form:
+- two fields : `pictureUrl` and `file` declaration to display the token image after pinning it to IPFS, and to get the upload file on the form:

 ```typescript
 const [pictureUrl, setPictureUrl] = useState<string>("");
 const [file, setFile] = useState<File | null>(null);
 ```

-Add drawer variables to manage the side popup of the form:
+- drawer variables to manage the side popup of the form:

 ```typescript
 //open mint drawer if admin